Baylor Bears vs. Oklahoma Sooners Odds, Analysis, College Football Betting Pick

 The Bears bounced back from a loss to Duke two weeks ago to beat Kansas last week 26-7.
 Baylor scored touchdowns on three of its first four possessions of the game, led 23-0 at the half and held on from there for the win and the cover as a seven-point favorite.

 On the day the Bears out-gained the Jayhawks 447-271 and held a 35/25 advantage in time of possession.
-Quarterback Charlie Brewer hit on 19 of 27 throws for 221 yards and three touchdowns, and has now completed 63 percent of his passes this season.
+Quarterback Charlie Brewer hit on 19 of 27 throws for 221 yards and three touchdowns and has now completed 63 percent of his passes this season.
 Baylor also ran the ball for 190 yards, and now goes against an OU defense that just allowed Army to run the ball for 339 yards.

 The Bears are now 4-4 in Brewer's eight starts at quarterback.